 The family is the most important influence on a child, and if they attend an education and care service, the experiences and relationships that happen there are also important.

-In a quality service, great importance is placed on the relationships between children and educators, and there should be many warm, friendly interactions between them, in which adults show respect for children.
+In a quality OSHCservice, great importance is placed on the relationships between children and educators, and there should be many warm, friendly interactions between them, in which adults show respect for children.
 The educators work in partnership with families and the school to get to know the child in the context of their family, and the wider school community.
 There should be effective and ongoing exchanges of information between educators, families and, the child’s school, about their needs, routines and experiences.

-In a quality service, these practices are most important:
+These practices are most important:

 In a quality OSHC setting, children’s experiences should provide them with many opportunities to play and explore, and recognise that these are wonderful ways for children to learn and develop.